-The answer to the question is yes, you can burn pine cones in your fireplace or wood stove.
-Pine cones are especially good for kindling when you are trying to start a fire.
+You can burn pine cones in your fireplace or wood stove, and they're especially good for kindling when you're trying to start a fire.
 You may notice that pine cones smoke a little bit more than twigs or other small kindling, but then they will flare up and help ignite the larger pieces of wood in the fireplace.